asconix/rfcs/rfcs/0056-secrets-for-services.md

 Core concepts and terminology:

 * *Secrets store*: a secure file-system based location, in this document `/etc/secrets`, only accessible to root
 * A *fetcher* function: a function whose task it is to resolve the secret identifier, retrieve the secret and place it in the service process' private namespace within /tmp name
 * Simple helper functions to *enrich* expressions defining systemd services with secrets
 * "Side-cart" service: A privileged systemd service running the fetcher function to retrieve the fetcher function, and initially create the service namespace.
-* Secrets scope / secrets store (TODO: naming): provides a context in swhich secrets are accessible as attributes resolving to path names within the private namespace
+* Secrets scope: provides a context in swhich secrets are accessible as attributes resolving to path names within the private namespace

 The general idea is centered around this simple process: